-Young children love to play together, but with the outbreak of the coronavirus (COVID-19) pandemic, playdates with friends and games with large groups are sadly not safe ideas.
-Physical distancing is a responsible way to protect ourselves and others, but for little ones learning about the world around them and connecting with their peers through play, it can be especially challenging.
+Young children love to play together, but with the latest lockdowns across the country, playdates with friends and games with large groups are off the table.
+For little ones learning about the world around them and connecting with their peers through play, it can be especially challenging.

 We've come up with some creative ways to enjoy playful moments with your child and expand their world even when physical space is limited.

 All you need to play this game is your hands and a sweet voice.
 Sit with your baby, raise your hands (or a piece of cloth) to cover your face, then remove them and say “peek-a-boo!”
 Your little one will delight at watching you disappear and reappear.
 As your baby gets older, they will start playing back with you.